The Cricket Game: In Storybrooke

 The following day, as Henry leaves for school, Archie's dog, Pongo, comes up to Emma and barks repeatedly.
 Ruby determines that something is wrong, and she and Emma follow the dog back to Archie's office and find him dead on the floor.
 On the strength of what Ruby has witnessed, Regina is brought in for questioning and claims she had nothing to do with the murder.
 To Mary Margaret and David's surprise, Emma believes her and lets her go.
 The three of them search Dr. Hopper's office for clues and find that Regina's file is missing; Emma explains that the large amount of evidence is suspicious in and of itself and actually points towards a frame job.
 They realize that Mr. Gold (Carlyle) is the likeliest perpetrator, and they confront him.
 He denies any involvement, and uses a dreamcatcher to extract Pongo's memories.
 With Gold's encouragement, Emma then uses her own magic to display the dog's memory of Archie's murder, and they all witness Regina seemingly choking the therapist to death.

 Emma is now ready to arrest Regina, but Mary Margaret and David point out that they need a plan.
 When they go to Regina's house and tell her what they have seen, she demands the opportunity to tell Henry her side of the story.
 At Emma's command, the Mother Superior appears with fairy dust refined by the dwarves, but Regina is able to deflect the attack and magically throw Emma to the ground.
 When Emma confronts Regina with the fact that Henry will never again believe her and that she will never change, she magically flees.
 As they wait for Henry's school bus, Emma, Mary Margaret, and David discuss the fact that they are all struggling to learn how to be parents to children they barely know and resolve to face their challenges together as a family.
 After the bus arrives, Emma takes Henry aside to tell him what has happened, while a weeping Regina looks on from a distance.

 On Hook's ship, Cora reveals to Hook that Archie is now a prisoner in the hold and that the corpse in his office was the body of someone else Cora murdered and then magically disguised as him.
 Cora's plan is to use Archie's knowledge of the deepest secrets of Storybrooke's residents in order to discover and exploit Rumplestiltskin's weaknesses.

 Production

-"The Cricket Game" was co-written by producer Robert Hull and co-executive producer David H. Goodman, while being directed by V alum Dean White.
+"The Cricket Game" was co-written by producer Robert Hull and co-executive producer David H. Goodman and directed by Dean White.